MSc Cultural & Global Perspectives in Mental Healthcare MSc Psychological Therapies

 Detailed programme information can also be found on:

 In term 1, students take the 1st module: Advanced Skills in Mental Health.
-In term 2, students take the 2nd module: MSc Cultural and Global Perspectives in Mental Health care.
+In term 2, students take the 2nd module: Psychological Therapies and in term 3 students take the 3rd module: Applied Research Methods.

 Each module consists of 12 weeks of teaching and assessment, with one core taught day each week, for which onsite students are required to be on campus.
-Distance learning students meet for half a day each week in online group tutorials, facilitated by their tutor.
+Distance learning students are required to attend weekly 4-hour online group tutorials, facilitated by their tutor.
+(More information on the Distance Learning mode is presented at the end of this side.)

 On teaching days, the structure typically consists of two hours of lectures, 4 hours of facilitated group work and one and a half hours of tutorial focused on consolidating learning and critical skills.